-FACT 4: Automatic segmentation of the cochlea could enhance the accuracy and efficiency of cochlear implants surgery.
-Even on a strictly biological level, each individual will present slightly different variations in their inner ear structures, which can pose some challenges in surgical settings.
+FACT 4: Automatic segmentation of the cochlea could enhance the accuracy and efficiency of cochlear implants surgery Even on a strictly biological level, each individual will present slightly different variations in their inner ear structures, which can pose some challenges in surgical settings.
 When approaching each future implantee, otologists must investigate patientspecific, preoperative cochlea measurements based on CT imaging to get insight into patients' anatomy (Neves, Tran, Kessler & Blevins, 2021).
 This practice could have a positive impact on the cochlear surgery outcome by minimising intra-cochlea damage and residual hearing loss (Heutink et al., 2020).
 However, the cochlea is characterised by its incredibly small structure and considerable inter-patient variability, making manual segmentation challenging, and posing difficulties for both radiologists and surgeons (Neves, Tran, Kessler & Blevins, 2021).
-Yifan's project aims at implementing an automatic segmentation system that would have the potential to enhance the effectiveness of preoperative planning and overall segmentation accuracy.
-FACT 5: Developmental brain plasticity defines multimodal processing following cochlear implantation.
-Congenital, juvenile and adult-onset of deafness have all been linked to specific deficits in multisensory interactions.
+Yifan's project is focused on implementing a deep learning based fully automatic localization and segmentation system capable of localizing and segmenting cochlea structure on 3D CT scan with rapid inference speed.
+This has the potential to enhance effectiveness of preoperative planning and overall accuracy of segmentation.
+FACT 5: Developmental brain plasticity defines multimodal processing following cochlear implantation Congenital, juvenile and adult-onset of deafness have all been linked to specific deficits in multisensory interactions.
 The sensory experiences within the early developmental critical periods will define sensory processing later in life, and these are the starting points for adaptation to neurosensory restoration, e.g. with hearing aids and cochlear implants.
 Impaired multisensory integration affects also the way how visual cues are integrated into auditory processing.
 Multimodal communication critically depends on these processes.
 The clinical result of hearing restoration with cochlear implants is impacted by cortical plasticity at the time of the therapy and is co-defined by the developmental steps taken within the sensory system before therapy.
 Niloofar's project investigates the influence of visual and auditory (cochlear implant) stimulation on the physiology of auditory and visual cortical areas in a feline congenital deafness model.
 In this project biomarkers of integration of auditory and visual stimuli into corticocortical processing are analysed in oscillatory activity before, at and after a sensory stimulus using time-frequency representation of the neuronal activity.
 With such markers, the success of the integration of the given modality can be used clinically with similar measures in human electroencephalography.
 Multimodal integration is one issue of congenital deafness, where an abnormal dominance of the spared modalities over the auditory modality is observed.
 To prevent this effect, and monitor the success of rehabilitation, objective measures are the critical tool.
 NOISE AND POTENTIAL SUPPORTIVE PRACTICES